v0.5.0

 </tbody>

-The pagination feature provides simple navigation methods:
+The pagination plugin provides navigation controls:

 <script>